 Each of the advocates was held to account for his client's positions and the support outlined in the parties' briefs.
-Justice Breyer repeatedly pressed both sides to articulate facts that could inform the Court's decision whether to overturn Quill, and he highlighted a difficulty created by the absence of a factual record in this case: "[T]he reason I'm asking like this is because I read through these briefs.
+Justice Stephen Breyer repeatedly pressed both sides to articulate facts that could inform the court's decision whether to overturn Quill and he highlighted a difficulty created by the absence of a factual record in this case: "[T]he reason I'm asking like this is because I read through these briefs.
 When I read your briefs, I thought absolutely right.
 And then I read through the other briefs, and I thought absolutely right.
-And you cannot both be absolutely right."
+And you cannot both be absolutely right."[5]
 He asked questions that other justices homed in on, namely:

-What is the real-dollar impact of this issue, and how should the Court determine and weigh the benefits and burdens of keeping the physical-presence standard vs. eliminating it and replacing it with South Dakota's enacted standard?
+What is the real-dollar impact of this issue and how should the court determine and weigh the benefits and burdens of keeping the physical-presence standard versus eliminating it and replacing it with South Dakota's enacted standard?

-Justice Breyer interjected that "you [each] have wildly different estimates of costs, revenues, and what states are losing or not."
-On the other hand, both sides cited the same U.S. Government Accountability Office (GAO) study to support their positions during the argument, which may further confuse the matter for the Court.
-Chief Justice Roberts noted his impression that the problem complained of by South Dakota and the other states (i.e., revenue loss from taxes that are not collected) was a "diminishing problem," and that pointed toward retaining the physical-presence standard (and allowing Congress to supply a new standard, if any).
-The Justices generally recognized that the physical-presence standard causes harm to various constituencies, but a number of them expressed concern that replacing the long-standing rule would unleash new and unpredictable harms should the Court change the status quo instead of continuing to defer to Congress.
-On the other hand, Justice Gorsuch in particular seemed more concerned that the physical-presence standard itself is warping the debate and should be eliminated.
+Justice Breyer stated that "you [each] have wildly different estimates of costs, revenues and what states are losing or not."
+[6] On the other hand, both sides cited the same U.S. Government Accountability Office study to support their positions during the argument, which may further confuse the matter for the court.
+Chief Justice Roberts noted his impression that the problem complained of by South Dakota and the other states (i.e., revenue loss from taxes that are not collected) was a "problem that is diminishing rather than expanding" [7] and that impression pointed toward retaining the physical-presence standard (and allowing Congress to supply a new standard, if any).
+The justices generally recognized that the physical-presence standard causes harm to various constituencies, but a number of them expressed concern that replacing the long-standing rule would unleash new and unpredictable harms should the court change the status quo instead of continuing to defer to Congress.
+On the other hand, Justice Neil Gorsuch in particular seemed more concerned that the physical-presence standard itself is warping the debate and should be eliminated.